Glowacki-Shannon/Cybersecurity_Projects/README.md

 As I was going through this chapter, I couldn't help but notice a problem.
 The sample associated with Chapter 3 didn't seem to be a clear Emotet sample.

 In a GitHub commit, I noticed that the author had actually not intended for us to follow the Emotet example in Chapter 3.
-This was because Emotet's C2s (Command and Control servers) are known to frequently change.
+This was because Emotet's C2s (Command and Control servers) are known to frequently change and since law enforcement actions, many of them were shut down.
 It turned out to be a great opportunity for me to dive into some research and learn as much as I could about Emotet.

+You can find some really good information on Emotet -

 We are given a TrickBot.xls (.exe) file.
 This unexpected development prompted me to turn to the internet in search of answers.
 Knowing the book's creator as a meticulous individual, I set out to unravel the mystery surrounding this unexpected file.
 In the course of my exploration, I stumbled upon insights regarding TrickBot and its connection to Emotet.
 It became apparent that the TrickBot sample assumes the role of a dropper for other malware.